whitjord/subnotes/README.md

     "type": "object",
     "properties": {
       "topic": {
-        "description": "A note related to the topic.
-To be parsed as Markdown", "type": "string",
+        "description": "A topic.
+To be parsed as plain text", "type": "string",
         "minLength": 1
       },